 The treatment team at Bayberry begins with the belief that each client is unique and equipped with the skills and abilities to live a joyful and fulfilling life.
 As human beings, we are too often subjected to emotional injury, ruptured attachments, and overwhelming circumstances for we may not fully understand.
 For some, these life challenges can lead to unhealthy coping behaviors such as disordered eating, especially when we feel unsupported or alone in our discomfort.
-Combined with a co-occurring mood disorder, a diagnosable eating disorder can emerge.
+Combined with a trauma history and/or a co-occurring mood disorder, a diagnosable eating disorder can emerge.
 As with many behavioral and physical diagnoses, early intervention has been shown to improve long-term outcomes.

 The Bayberry treatment philosophy is built upon an evidence-based platform using both cognitive interventions (e.g., Dialectical Behavioral Therapy, Mindfulness, and Nutrition education) and experiential interventions (e.g., Internal Family Systems, Trauma-Informed Movement, and Expressive Arts techniques).
 Our integrated therapeutic approach aims to help those who struggle with shame and self-criticism, often resulting from early experiences of feeling alone in extremely unpleasant circumstances.